 Image: Tony Oursler, The Influence Machine, 2000 installation at Tate Modern, 2013.
 Photograph: © Tate, London, 2013

-Image: Tony Oursler, The Influence Machine, 2000 (detail) at Wolverhampton Art Gallery, 2014.
-Photograph: Courtesy Tony Oursler Studio
+Image: Tony Oursler, The Influence Machine, 2000 installation at Birmingham Cathedral, 2017.
+Photograph: Luke Unsworth

 Manchester, July 2011